Gaius-Augustus/Tiberius/README.md

 ## Installation

-Tiberius can either be installed from source or can be run with a **Singularty** container
+Tiberius can either be installed from source or can be run with a **Singularity** container

 ### Installation with Singularity container
 Build Singularity container with: